 That's right, the original Mini can trace its existence back to the Suez crisis in the mid 50's.
 The Suez crisis is the name given to the invasion of Egypt by Israel, The United Kingdom and France with the intention of regaining the Suez canal.
 The canal at the time was an important shipping route for oil from the middle east and, after the events of the Suez crisis, shipments were blocked.

 The greater difficulty shipping oil to the west meant that petrol was rationed in the UK and many people started to look for more fuel efficient motors to keep them on the road.
 Sales in larger cars tumbled as smaller European cars began to take the market by storm, the Fiat 500 for example did incredibly well.

-The head of the British motor corporation at the time (Leonard Lord) utterly detested these new vehicles and promised to creat a 'proper' miniature car.
-After stipulating a few basic requirements, he put designer Alec Issigonis and a small team of engineers to work full time on their existing, low priority project and by July 1957 the Mini was approved for production.
+The head of the British motor corporation at the time (Leonard Lord) utterly detested these new vehicles and promised to create a 'proper' miniature car.
+After stipulating a few basic requirements, he put designer Alec Issigonis and a small team of motor engineers to work full time on their existing, low priority project and by July 1957 the Mini was approved for production.

 Mini fact 2: It's your own fault if you crash one, says its creator.